NOCICEPTIVE AND NEUROPATHIC PAIN OFTEN COEXIST

-A complication of diabetes in which high blood glucose may damage the tiny blood vessels carrying oxygen and nutrients to the small nerves in the hands and feet.4
+A complication of diabetes in which high blood glucose may damage the tiny blood vessels carrying oxygen and nutrients to the small nerves in the hands and feet.3

-A condition typically caused by aging in which discs in the vertebral column deteriorate or herniate, causing them to lose fluid, elasticity, and shock-absorbing capabilities.5
+A condition typically caused by aging in which discs in the vertebral column deteriorate or herniate, causing them to lose fluid, elasticity, and shock-absorbing capabilities.4

-Nerve damage typically caused by inflammation or impingement of a nerve root, causing weakness and/or pain radiating the length of the nerve.6
+Nerve damage typically caused by inflammation or impingement of a nerve root, causing weakness and/or pain radiating the length of the nerve.5

-A form of radicular nerve pain, often caused by pressure on the nerve root at L5‑S1, causing pain that radiates down the back of the leg.6
+A form of radicular nerve pain, often caused by pressure on the nerve root at L5‑S1, causing pain that radiates down the back of the leg.5

 There are several forms of arthritis of the spine (known altogether as spondyloarthropathies).
 These include:

-An inflammatory disease in which the ligaments and bones of the spine fuse together, resulting in a stiff, fused, painful spine.8
+An inflammatory disease in which the ligaments and bones of the spine fuse together, resulting in a stiff, fused, painful spine.7

-- Pergolizzi JV, Schug SA, Raffa RB, Taylor R. Tapentadol and dual pain inhibition: a new strategy for pain relief in Australia.
+- Pergolizzi JV, Schung SA, Raffa RB, et al. Tapentadol and dual pain inhibition: a new strategy for a pain relief in Australia.
 Chronic Dis Int.
 2015;2(1):1011.

 - Toft D. Diabetic neuropathy causes.
 Endocrineweb. http://www.endocrineweb.com/guides/diabetic-neuropathy/diabetic-neuropathy-causes.
 Updated November 24, 2015.
 Accessed March 17, 2016.